arojassoro/arojassoro-agentic-ai-program-template/solutions/Docs-to-Answers RAG Assistant/readme.md

 # Docs-to-Answers RAG Assistant for Hardware Store

-A mini Retrieval-Augmented Generation (RAG) assistant designed for a hardware.
+A mini Retrieval-Augmented Generation (RAG) assistant designed for a hardware store.
 It answers frequently asked questions from markdown documents and generates budgets based on a CSV file of products and prices.

 ## Project Overview
 This assistant uses local LLMs and embeddings to: